Pre-qualify vs Pre-approval: What’s the difference?

 Choosing a loan officer – what to look for

 Once you have some loan officers or companies in mind, we recommend doing a few things:

 Get in touch – Reach out, pre-qualify with them, and see how it feels.
 Do you like the person you’re working with?
 Do they seem like a good personality fit for you?
 Do you communicate well?
 Getting a mortgage can be stressful, are they going to make this process easier, or will you butt heads when things get rough?

 Compare pricing – Each lender will have their own interest rate & closing costs.
 An easy way to do an apples-to-apples comparison at this stage is to look at the APR, or annual percentage rate.
 This is a combination of the interest rate and the fees combined.
 It will give you a better idea of the true cost of the loan.
-Pro-tip – if the APR is significantly higher than the interest rate, that usually means you’re paying more cash up front in loan closing costs.
+Pro-tip – learn the difference between mortgage interest rates vs. APR.
+You can use our calculator below to see what rate you qualify for.

 Ask questions – If you’ve read through the guide up to this point, you’re far more informed than the average first time home buyer.
 Ask the loan officer questions and see how they respond.
 A good loan officer earns their commission, especially on a complex loan.
 However, some loan officers aren’t well informed, or may even give you information that is just plain wrong.
 The industry has changed a lot since the financial crisis, your loan officer needs to be up to speed with the regulations & trends.
 Some things you could ask about –

 - How long do their loans typically take to close?

 - What percentage of their loans close on time?
 What steps do they recommend you take to make sure this happens?

 - How do they prefer to communicate?
 Phone, text, email, fax machine, in person meetings, smoke signals?
 Do your preferences line up?